Competencies / Study results |

 problems, laboratory practices and a mixed test.
 To make the most of the

 course, students must attend all face-to-face activities.
+Completing

 the laboratory practices is mandatory for passing the course.
 Students who do